-Service marketplaces attract freelancers, vendors, and professionals who are willing to provide their services, and employers looking for experts to perform tasks.
+Service marketplaces attract freelancers, vendors, and professionals who are willing to provide their services, and employers are looking for experts to perform tasks.

-Project marketplaces target backers and owners who are investing money in a project or raising money for the project, in the hopes of getting a profit in the future.
+- Project marketplaces target backers and owners who are investing money in a project or raising money for the project in the hopes of getting a profit in the future.

-Hybrid marketplaces target various types of users, since they offer a mix of everything, and therefore users are mainly guests, employers, vendors, buyers, and sellers.
+Hybrid marketplaces target various types of users since they offer a mix of everything, and therefore users are mainly guests, employers, vendors, buyers, and sellers.

 One of the most important steps in building a marketplace app is to set up a proper structure for your app.
-The structure of your marketplace app is preconditioned by different aspects and is linked with your overall business strategy.
+The structure of your web or mobile marketplace app is preconditioned by different aspects and is linked with your overall business strategy.
 Therefore, when laying down the foundations of a marketplace, you must set clear business goals with a proper strategy.

 So, how do you go about setting up the structure?
 You can start by answering the following questions: